 Photo of Krista Carver Krista Carver

-Krista Carver co-chairs Covington’s Life Sciences – Pharmaceutical and Biotechnology Industry Group.
-Drawing on her nearly 17 years of experience at the firm, she provides strategic and practical advice to clients on an array of FDA regulatory issues, including those that intersect with other areas such as healthcare.
+Krista Carver co-chairs Covington’s global Food, Drug, and Device Practice Group and the firm’s Life Sciences – Pharmaceutical and Biotechnology Industry Group.
+Drawing on her more than 18 years of experience at the firm, she provides strategic and practical advice to clients on an array of FDA regulatory issues, including those that intersect with other areas such as healthcare.
 Ms. Carver also assists clients with advocacy before FDA, including formal dispute resolution and citizen petitions, and maintains an active policy practice addressing legislative issues surrounding amendments to the Federal Food, Drug, and Cosmetic Act and related laws.
 Chambers USA reports that Krista “is a brilliant lawyer with deep technical expertise that she is able to boil down clearly and succinctly,” and that she “is incredibly impressive in biosimilars issues and biologics,” per Chambers sources.
 Krista co-chairs Covington’s IRA Task Force.

 Krista’s areas of focus include: